 The speaker is bothered by her thoughts of the queen.
 On one hand, she isn’t even sure if the queen is in the hive, and on the other, she knows that if the queen is there, “she is old.”
 The next lines take the reader through the speaker’s disturbing image of this female bee who has been trapped inside the hive for an indeterminate period of time.

 The bee’s “wings” are like “torn shawls.”
 This depiction brings to mind images of older women in tattered clothing.
 These are thoughts of a life the speaker does not want to have.
 She is bothered by the thought of having…

 her long body

 The bee is to her a future image of herself she is not interested in experiencing.
 She does not want to be “unqueenly and even shameful.”

-The following lines add onto this statement.
+The following lines add to this statement.
 Although she has “eaten dust” for a number of years and used her “dense hair” to dry “plates,” she is not worth less than anyone else.
 These two references come straight from the Bible.
-The first, refers to the serpent which is made to crawl on the ground in the dust and the second to Mary Magdalene drying Jesus’ feet with her own hair.
+The first refers to the serpent which is made to crawl on the ground in the dust and the second to Mary Magdalene drying Jesus’ feet with her own hair.

-At the halfway point of this piece the speaker continues to describe the fearful similarities she sees between herself and the bees.
+At the halfway point of this piece, the speaker continues to describe the fearful similarities she sees between herself and the bees.
 She is worried about her “strangeness evaporat[ing]” and leaving her to live a life-like every other woman.